GL Investors Have Opportunity to Lead Globe Life Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globe Life Inc. ("Globe Life" or the "Company") (NYSE: GL).
+LOS ANGELES, May 30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globe Life Inc. ("Globe Life" or the "Company") (NYSE: GL).

 Class Period: May 8, 2019 – April 10, 2024